 The details also are under investigation by the state attorney general’s office, according to the Chicago Tribune, which ran a story on the investigation on Friday.

-Cohen said the staff of the Illinois Commerce Commission previously attempted to get additional information from the utility company on the transactions between Peoples Gas and Enovate, but the utility refused, saying that it was not required to provide details regarding its unregulated operations to the ICC.
+Cohen said the staff of the Illinois Commerce Commission previously (ICC) previously attempted to get additional information from the utility company on the transactions between Peoples Gas and Enovate, but the utility refused, saying that it was not required to provide details regarding its unregulated operations to the ICC.

 “They were stonewalled by the company,” said Cohen.
 “The staff filed a motion to compel, but eventually that motion was dropped.
 We don’t know why that occurred, but it was only in recent weeks when we began a search of the Enron database that we began to connect the dots and find evidence that the commission, CUB and the public had been misled.”

 CUB charges that it was illegal for the utility to engage in transactions with an affiliate without commission approval.
 According to Cohen, Peoples Gas knew this and tried to hide its transactions with Enovate by signing checks to Enron Midwest, which had the same employees as Enovate, the same offices and was basically the same company.